speedment/speedment-doc/pages/join.md

 ## The Join Component

-The `JoinComponent` (available in Speedment 3.1.0 and later) can be used to create type safe joins between tables.
+The `JoinComponent` (available in Speedment 3.1.0 and later) can be used to create type safe JOINs between tables.
 It allows up to ten (10) tables to be joined in different ways as described in this chapter.

 ## Join Types
 The following join types are supported: